 Lastly, you are allowed to fly anywhere with your emotional support companion.
 That means that you can fly with the animal onboard.
 In most cases, pets are transported as cargo.
 So, if you are planning on a trip or visiting your relatives, then you can carry your ESA with you.

+Are you also suffering from rare psychological disorders?
 Get your ESA letter today!

 We have covered a lot already.
 In this guidebook, we discussed the role of emotional support animals in your journey to your recovery from mental health issues.
 Besides this, we also looked at the different types of animals that qualify as ESA and the steps of obtaining an ESA letter.
 We also touched on key signs and symptoms of psychological disorders to help you understand whether or not you need an ESA.